 Shawl is an Ethiopian architect born and educated in Addis Ababa.
 She is the founder of Raas Architects, and is known for her advocacy work in the construction industry which has positively impacted communities and the built environment.
 Shawl is the recipient of the 2007 Aga Khan Award for Architecture for her role as the architect of record for the Royal Netherlands Embassy in Addis Ababa.

-Sharif is a practicing architect and academic.
+Sharif is a practicing architect and academic, originally from Palestine.
 Her focus is on design that fosters means to facilitate and empower ‘forgotten communities’ whilst interrogating the role and relationship of architecture, its agency, and politics.
 In 2014 she won the Holcim Award for Sustainable Construction for the Middle East Regions.

 Barbados-born Omotoso is a novelist, architect and designer.
 She grew up in Nigeria but has been based in South Africa since 1992.
 She has gained critical acclaim for her two novels, Bom Boy and The Woman Next Door, and won the South African Literary Award for a first-time author in 2012.

 Woodward is the director of Open City Architects, founded in 2011.
 She completed her Masters in Architecture at the University of the Witwatersrand, and also obtained a Masters in City Design and Social Science from the London School of Economics and Political Science with distinction.
 Notable works include the West Coast Holiday Cottage and the Lagoon House, both of which have been featured in VISI, a South African design magazine.
 Woodward edited Cape Town Stadium: Between the Lines, and contributed to Zahira Asmal’s book, Movement Cape Town.